King Attends Ceremony Marking Al Israa Wal Miraj

-Amman, Feb.
-8 (Petra) -- His Majesty King Abdullah II on Thursday attended a ceremony marking the occasion of Al Israa wal Miraj, at Al Husseiniya Palace.
+(MENAFN- Jordan Times) AMMAN - His Majesty King Abdullah on Thursday attended a ceremony marking the occasion of Al Israa wal Miraj, at Al Husseiniya Palace.

 The ceremony, which began with a recital of verses from the Holy Quran, was attended by members of the Royal family, heads of authorities and several senior officials and officers.